 If you remember my post all about padron peppers, I said they aren't that spicy.
 Well, the last container of padron peppers I bought are so spicy!
 I am totally eating my words.
 I feel like these peppers are too spicy for some of my recipes, but they would be perfect to make a hot pepper salsa!

 Grab some chips and some juicy ripe tomatoes.
 You are going to love the flavor of this homemade salsa fresco.
 The flavors blend and merge together, even more, when you store this salsa in your refrigerator overnight!
 I think padron peppers could possibly be the best pepper for salsa now!

 If you are a fan of padron peppers too, give my Padron Pepper Chili recipe a try too!

 - Padron peppers - If you can't find padron, feel free to substitute shishito peppers.
 Feel free to use both the red padron peppers and the green padron peppers!
 (They tend to get red when they sit on the vine longer.)

-- Tomatoes - Use heirloom if you have them, other wise regular tomato varieties are fine.
+- Tomatoes - Use heirlooms if you have them, otherwise regular tomato varieties are fine.

 - Cilantro - Use fresh, not jarred cilantro.